jfvanreu/Would-you-rather-app/README.md

 ## Learn More

-More information about this application can be found in the "React Project - Would You Rather App?"
-PDF file.
+More information about this application can be found in the [React Project - Would You Rather App?
+PDF file](./WouldYouRatherReact%20Project.pdf).